iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### Tools

-To access the tools provided inside IOTA-Core you can use:
+To access the IOTA-Core tools, you can use the following command:

 ```sh
 docker compose run iota-core tool <tool-name>
 ```

-To see the list of tools included run:
+To see the list of tools included run the following:

 ```sh
 docker compose run iota-core tool -h